brulint/kissbacktest/README.md

 ### Download data

-Download the 'btceur_4h.csv' from this repository
+Download the 'btceur_4h.csv' from this repository.

-or download [the .cvs file directly from Kraken.com](https://support.kraken.com/hc/en-us/articles/360047124832-Downloadable-historical-OHLCVT-Open-High-Low-Close-Volume-Trades-data) and rename it:
+or download [the .cvs file directly from Kraken.com](https://support.kraken.com/hc/en-us/articles/360047124832-Downloadable-historical-OHLCVT-Open-High-Low-Close-Volume-Trades-data) and add "time,open,high,low,close,volume,count" a the first line.

 ### Backtesting